TM Forum Standards – eTOM, SID, Open APIs, ODA

 3. Open APIs – Standardized Integration Interfaces

-TM Forum Open APIs are RESTful APIs that define standard contracts for OSS/BSS integration.
-They reduce integration time and vendor lock-in.
+TM Forum Open APIs are standardized REST/JSON APIs used for OSS/BSS integration.

 | API | Name | Use Case |